mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 ---
 title: "Memtable & SSTable (Sorted String Table)"
 summary: |
-  The pattern of batching data up in memory, tracked in a write ahead log, and periodically flushed to disk is ubiquitous today.
-OSS examples are LevelDB, Cassandra, InfluxDB, or HBase.
+  The pattern of batching data in memory, tracking it in a write-ahead log, and periodically flushing it to disk is ubiquitous today.
+Open-source examples include LevelDB, Cassandra, InfluxDB, and HBase.

   <br />
-  In this article I implement a tiny memtable for a timeseries database in golang and briefly talk about how it can be compressed into a sorted string table.
+  In this article, I implement a tiny memtable for a time-series database in Go and briefly talk about how it can be compressed into a sorted string table.

   <br />
 image: https://docs.datastax.com/eol/en/dse/6.7/dse-arch/universalcommons/graphics/dmlWriteProcess.png